Sands Casino enviormental report generates debate

 Citizens from throughout Nassau County spoke in favor of, as well as against, the report.
 Red signs saying “Say No to the Casino” and green signs saying “Yes to Sands” filled the room during the public hearing

-Proponents of the environmental report including Sands officials, union members and residents argued that the proposed development would provide positive economic impacts on Long Island, create new jobs, and bring long-lasting benefits.
+Proponents of the environmental report, including Sands officials, union members and residents, argued that the proposed development would have positive economic impacts on Long Island, create new jobs, and bring long-lasting benefits.

 Opponents of the report argued that a new casino could increase gambling addictions, have devastating environmental impacts, and increase traffic congestion throughout Long Island.